cartermullenix1/Data_Science_Portfolio/README.md

 # Portfolio
-A collection of Projects for my Portfolio
+A collection of projects for my portfolio.